griffithlab/pVACtools/docs/pvacseq/errors.rst

 Here are a few things that might resolve this error:

-- If a VEP build 38 cache was accidentially used with a build 37 VCF (or vice versa), the correct cache needs to be downloaded and used during VEP annotation.
+- Checking that the build of the VEP cache matches the alignment build and downloading the correct cache if there is a build mismatch (such as a build 38 cache with a build 37 VCF, or vice versa)
 - Using the ``--assembly`` parameter during VEP annotation with the correct build version to match your VCF
 - Using the ``fasta`` parameter during VEP annotation with the reference used